DePuy ASR Hip Settlement

 DEPUY ASR SETTLEMENT LAWYERS

-The attorneys at Saiontz & Kirk, P.A. provide free consultations and claim evaluations to help individuals determine whether they may be entitled compensation through a DePuy ASR lawsuit settlement.
+The attorneys at Saiontz & Kirk, P.A. were previously providing free consultations and claim evaluations to help individuals determine whether they may be entitled compensation through a DePuy ASR lawsuit settlement.
 All claims are pursued through a contingency fee, which means that there you pay no attorney fees or expenses unless we secure compensation for your injury from the DePuy ASR hip replacement.

 I had a hip replacement on 3/07 after 2 yrs I was in alot of pain was limbing was missing work and taking pain pills daily and on 6/10 I had a revision I had a DePuy ASR Hip System.